 Charter a Boat

 If you’re interested in getting out in Gulf of Mexico, you can charter a boat either to take your family on a boat trip or to go deep sea fishing.
 There are multiple charter options to choose from on St. George Island.
-Like so many I’m not even going to try to name them all here.
+Like so many I’m not even going to try to name them all here, but you can find a great list on Trip Advisor.
 Many charters offer a variety of options including deep sea fishing, sunset cruises, dolphin cruises, and opportunities to explore surrounding islands.

 Planning a trip to the Gulf Coast?
 You might also like these fun things to do in Cape San Blas, FL!